Auction-Based Regulation for Artificial Intelligence: Related Works

-\paragraph{All-Pay Auctions.} Compared to the dearth of literature in regulatory frameworks for AI, all-pay auctions are well-researched \citep{amann1996asymmetric, baye1996all, bhaskar18, dipalantino2009crowdsourcing, gemp2022designing, goeree2000all, siegel2009all, tardos17}.
+\textbf{All-Pay Auctions \& Contest Literature Comparison.} Compared to the recent interest and publication of literature on regulatory frameworks for AI, all-pay auctions have been studied for decades \citep{amann1996asymmetric, baye1996all, bhaskar18, dipalantino2009crowdsourcing, gemp2022designing, goeree2000all, siegel2009all, tardos17, bertoletti2016reserve, kaplan2002all}.
 These works formulate specific all-pay auctions and determine their equilibria.
-Some works consider settings where agents have complete information about their rivals' bids \citep{baye1996all} while others consider incomplete information, such as only knowing the distribution of agent valuations \citep{amann1996asymmetric, bhaskar18, tardos17}.
-One major application of all-pay auctions are crowd-sourcing competitions.
-Many agents participate to win a reward, with those losing still incurring a cost for their time, effort, \textit{etc}. \citet{dipalantino2009crowdsourcing} is one of the first works to model crowd-sorucing competitions as an all-pay auction.
-Further research, such as \citet{gemp2022designing}, have leveraged AI to design all-pay auctions for crowd-sourcing competitions.
-Instead of crowd-sourcing, our work formulates the AI regulatory process as an asymmetric and incomplete all-pay auction.
-We leverage previous analysis in this setting \citep{amann1996asymmetric, bhaskar18, tardos17} to derive equilibria.
+Some works consider settings where agents have complete information about their rivals' bids \citep{baye1996all, bertoletti2016reserve} while others consider incomplete information, such as only knowing the distribution of agent valuations \citep{amann1996asymmetric, bhaskar18, tardos17}.